 When you open one of these settings from the 'Settings' list, you can change any of the fields as required.
 To save changes and close the window, click the [Save] button.
 To close the window without saving changes, click the close box.

-2. Settings of the second type contain a number of records that are listed in a grid.
-When working in one of the main registers, you may have to refer to a particular record in a setting of this type: the 'Paste Special' look-up function is provided to make this task as easy as possible.
+2. Settings of the second type contain a number of records that are displayed in a grid.
+Each row in the grid represents a separate record.
 Examples of such settings include Payment Modes and VAT Codes.